f5devcentral/f5-agility-labs-sslviz/docs/class7/module3/lab4.rst

 Implement Sinkhole mode for DoH Guardian
 ========================================

-We have confirmed **BIG-IP SSLO** can successfully *blackhole* DoH requests we deem necessary, we will now build upon the existing DoH Guardian Service Extension by adding the capability to sinkhole DoH requests.
+We have confirmed **BIG-IP SSL Orchestrator** can successfully *blackhole* DoH requests we deem necessary, we will now build upon the existing DoH Guardian Service Extension by adding the capability to sinkhole DoH requests.
 This will allow you to display a custom blocking page to the user when a DoH request matches a specified URL Category.

 During this portion, we will perform the following tasks:
    - Understand how *sinkhole* differs from *blackhole*.
    - Download and run the Sinkhole installation script.
    - Configure the **Sinkhole** mode on the DoH Guardian iRule to block any DoH requests that are categorized as *Sports* or *Information Technology*.
-   - Test the new *sinkhole* finctionality by going to any site that is categorized as *Sports* or *Information Technology* by **BIG-IP SSLO**.
+   - Test the new *sinkhole* finctionality by going to any site that is categorized as *Sports* or *Information Technology* by **BIG-IP SSL Orchestrator**.

 |